 - 1 Where necessary, charge the reservoir with fluid.
-Raise the cover of the reservoir and press the can, head down, on to the filler plug.
-Hold the can squarely on the plug until fluid fills the bowl up to the maximum mark. - 2 Ensure that the stop control (where fitted) is in the 'run' position. - 3 Turn the start key to the 'R' position (see fig. 6). - 4 Engines fitted with a rotary fuel injection pump:
+Raise the cover of the reservoir and press the can, head down, onto the filler plug.
+Hold the can squarely on the plug until fluid fills the bowl up to the maximum mark. - 2 Ensure that the stop control (where fitted) is in the 'run' position. - 3 Turn the start key to the 'R' position (see fig. 9).

+4 Engines fitted with a CAV in line or rotary fuel injection pump:-

 Adjust the engine speed control to the fully open position.
-Operate the excess fuel control.
+Operate the excess fuel control (if fitted).